 3. Did you come across a time at work when you had to make a difficult choice?

-The response of the candidate will show the interviewer what the actual thought process of the candidate actually is.
+The candidate’s interview response will show the interviewer what the actual thought process of the candidate actually is.
 It will also help in knowing that when a tough decision was to be made in the workplace, how they handled it.
 The response provided by the candidate will depend on the position that is being offered to them.
 Their answer may be entirely based on logic or it can be based on how they look for getting positive results out of it.

 4. Have you ever come across with disagreement in the decision given by the manager?
 What did you do at that moment?